Notice of Pre-AIA or AIA Status

 actuating the release lever 398 to disengage the latch from the second arm to move the second frame to an open frame position (see Fig. 9 – the second frame is moved to the open position by pivoting about the pivot at the upper end of the second frame (relative to the figure being oriented with the reference characters upright) in order to insert a workpiece into the tool head; see also page 4, lines 10-12);

-a cutting zone being between the first arm and the second arm (see the annotated Fig. 9 below)
+a cutting zone bounded between the first arm, the second arm, and the second frame (see the annotated Fig. 9 below; the second frame included the second blade as required by claim 15);

 moving the second frame to a closed frame position in which the second frame is coupled to the latch (see the annotated Fig. 9 below showing the closed frame position); and